-- Demonstrate knowledge of concepts in the biological sciences and draw linkages between structure and function at the level of molecules, cells, organs and systems. - Demonstrate knowledge of concepts in inorganic and organic chemistry and the physical sciences necessary for medical school. - Demonstrate scientific reasoning and quantitative analysis. - Perform laboratory practices and techniques.
+- Explain concepts in the biological sciences and draw linkages between structure and function at the level of molecules, cells, organs, and systems. - Analyze and interpret laboratory literature and its impact in inorganic and organic chemistry and the physical sciences necessary for advanced health professions programs. - Apply critical thinking skills to laboratory and scientific scenarios. - Develop application materials and competencies to support successful acceptance to professional programs.